 This scheme cannot protect against attacks coming from inside the group, where a group member impersonates the sender and sends forged messages to other receivers.
 It only provides a group-level authentication/integrity service, unlike the TESLA and Digital Signature schemes.
-Note that the Group MAC and Digital Signature schemes can be advantageously used together, as explained in [SimpleAuth].
+Note that the Group MAC and Digital Signature schemes can be advantageously used together, as explained in Simple Authentication Schemes for the ALC and NORM Protocols [I-D.ietf-rmt-simple-auth-for-alc-norm].